samuell360/Rx-Forecaster-Supply-Chain/README.md

 ---

 ## Why I Built This
-Hospital pharmacies are constantly playing a dangerous guessing game - run out of morphine and someone could die, order too much insulin and you've wasted thousands.
-I wanted to solve this using machine learning.
+Hospital pharmacies face critical inventory challenges - stockouts can be life-threatening while overstocking wastes thousands.
+I built this professional AI solution to transform pharmacy operations with intelligent forecasting.

-My system does three main things:
+My system delivers three core capabilities:
-- **Predicts demand** using Facebook Prophet and ARIMA models
+- **Smart demand prediction** using advanced Prophet and ARIMA algorithms with professional analytics
-- **Spots weird patterns** like COVID-style panic buying
+- **Intelligent pattern detection** to identify unusual consumption spikes and trends
-- **Tells you exactly when to reorder** before you run out
+- **Precise reorder optimization** with comprehensive cost analysis and risk assessment

 ## The Problem I'm Solving
-Working on this project, I learned hospitals are hemorrhaging money from terrible inventory management.
-We're talking:
+Healthcare inventory management suffers from outdated processes and massive inefficiencies.
+The financial and operational impact is staggering:

 - **$40,000+ lost every month** from ordering too much or too little
 - **67% of critical drugs ran out** during COVID at some hospitals